 Here we go again…the New Year is almost upon us, and you know what that means: DIET TIME.

 Let’s go, ladies, you got this.
 This is the one.
 Now is the time.
-A little research on the latest and greatest.
-Some calorie counting, meticulous meal planning, rigorous exercise.
-This is the one that will get you there and keep you there.
-LET’S DO THIS!
-Are you ready?
-Are you pumped?
-C’mon!!
+All you need is a little research on the latest and greatest diets, some calorie counting, meticulous meal planning, rigorous exercise, am I right?

-How many diets have you tried?
+This new year marks year 2019.
+How many diets have you tried over the years?
 How many resolutions have you made?
 Maybe they got you there, but did they keep you there?
+And for how long?

-Here’s the deal – we need to get to the root of this.
-Sure, it may be about weight loss, but what’s really underneath weight struggles?
-Why do we really have a hard time with eating behavior?
+Here’s the deal – we need to get to the root of why this isn’t working.
+Sure, the resolutions you set may be about weight loss, but what’s really underneath the desire to lose weight?
+And why do we really have such a hard time sticking to our new year’s resolutions?

 It’s not about hunger (usually), it’s about stress.